huggingface/transformers/docs/source/usage.rst

     print(nlp(question="What is extractive question answering?", context=context))
     print(nlp(question="What is a good example of a question answering dataset?", context=context))

-This should return an answer extracted from the text, a confidence score, alongside "start" and "end" values which are the positions of the extracted answer in the text.
+This returns an answer extracted from the text, a confidence score, alongside "start" and "end" values which are the positions of the extracted answer in the text.

 ::